Talk to Claude with Voice: A Practical Workflow for Claude Code

 2. Dictating long prompts to Claude Code (the real daily-use case)

-The path that pays off for Claude Code users is OS-level (or helper-app-level) dictation: speak into a mic, something transcribes the audio to text on your machine, you paste that text into the Claude Code prompt in your terminal.
+The most effective path for daily development is OS-level or helper-app dictation: you speak into a mic, your machine transcribes the audio to text, and you paste that text directly into your terminal.

 The prompt shape Claude Code actually wants